Flynn (NT)

 Table Chart PROFILE FAQ

-Flynn features high concentrations of group households, with a fairly typical median household size
+Flynn features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 70.9% of all households, including 30.6% couples with children, 24.0% couples without children, and 14.4% single parent families.
-Non-family households comprise the remaining 29.1%, with lone person households at 22.6% and group households making up 6.3%.
-The median household size is 2.8 people, which aligns with the Rest of NT average.
+Non-family households account for the remaining 29.1%, with lone person households at 22.6% and group households comprising 6.3%.
+The median household size is 2.8 people, smaller than the Rest of NT average of 3.1.

 Frequently Asked Questions - Households